 Lions are adaptable animals, happy to live anywhere they can find enough food.
 Most famously you’ll see them on the savannahs of Southern Africa and the grasslands of East Africa.
 These open landscapes make lion spotting easy and it’s fairly common to see at least one pride a day.
 In places like the Serengeti or Masai Mara you might see a new lion pride every hour.

 Tanzania and Kenya are legendary lion environments and the open grassland offers a great chance of seeing lions on the prowl.
-But the majority of parks and reserves in Africa are home to lions and it’s very rare that a multi-day safari won’t encounter these majestic hunters.
+But the majority of parks and reserves in Africa are home to lions and it’s very rare that a multi-day safari won’t encounter these majestic beasts.
 Every safari country has a good collection and each destination understands the importance of the apex predator.
 They are more difficult to find in forested landscapes as you don’t have the same open visibility.
 However, the lions are still around and we love how excellent guides know exactly which trees they like to rest under.